 Table 1 provides a summary of the information we have gained from setline survey expansions to date in Regulatory Areas 2A and 4A.
-Based on the assessment of the data presented in this report, we have given a recommendation of the future setline survey frequency in expansion regions.
+Based on the assessment of the data presented in this paper, we have given a recommendation of the future setline survey frequency in expansion regions.
 This recommendation is based on a region's influence on the overall density indices for its Regulatory Area, which is affected by its density, variability and size (number of stations).
-Northern California north of 40°N, represents the southern limit of Pacific halibut at densities significantly above zero, and as such a case can be made for relatively frequent setline survey here in order to monitor whether the Pacific halibut range is increasing or retracting.
+Northern California (north of 40°N), represents the southern limit of Pacific halibut at densities significantly above zero, and as such a case can be made for relatively frequent setline surveys here in order to monitor whether the Pacific halibut range is increasing or retracting.
 Data here also influence estimates in the low density regions further south, which after 2017 will only have been surveyed once or twice, something that is not the case with regions adjacent to the Salish Sea.
+No recommendation is currently made for the setline survey frequency from 39-40°N. This low-density region will be included in a future evaluation of all low density habitat south of 40°N, along with the setline stations surveyed within 37.75-39°N for the first time in 2017.